sophiajt/jntrnr.github.io/content/2023-01-13-youtube-addiction.md

 I made a promise to myself as I got into self-help and meditation that I would stop using YouTube as a way to soothe this stress.
 That I could find other ways.

 I remember when I slipped back into it.
-My favorite YouTube content creator - after not posting for almost a year - had posted the start of a new series.
+My favorite YouTube content creator - after not posting for over a year - had posted the start of a new series.
 By this point, I'd been off YouTube for almost a year.
 I was used to doing other things with my time.
 And yet, when they posted that video, and I got a notification, I didn't say no. Since then, I don't think I've ever taken more than a couple months break from it.
 When I slip back into it, it effortlessly returns to being part of my daily routine.

 ## What do you mean by addicted?